-Ashdown WWII Camp is a 40 acre site, with a lot of the buildings being rescued from within the Vale of Evesham comprising of:
+Ashdown WWII camp is a 40 acre site and museum.
+Unique buildings being rescued from within the Vale of Evesham

 ARP Warden's portable armoured 'Consol' shelter x2